HOW TO COLLECT?

 The Wörthersee-Rosental region is located in the centre of southern Austria, close to the border with Italy and Slovenia.

-Sustainability and taking care of our planet are a big deal to us.
+Sustainability and taking care of our planet are a big deal for all of us.
 The Wörthersee-Rosental region is well connected to the railway network, which is why we recommend that everyone travel here by train.

 by train